Contents

 Location: Basement

-Notable artefacts: Everyday utensils, fragments of ancient dwellings, and ornate architectural pieces
+Notable artefacts: Fragments of ancient dwellings and architectural pieces

 Set beneath the museum’s modern structure, this gallery is a testament to the living history underpinning the Acropolis Museum itself.
-The atrium's glass floor offers a literal window into the past, where visitors can peer into the depths of Athenian history.
-Watch as archaeologists excavate Ancient Greek buildings, including houses and workshops, and get a glimpse of daily life in ancient Athens.
+The atrium’s glass floor offers a literal window into the past, where visitors can peer into the depths of Athenian history.
+Watch as archaeologists excavate Ancient Greek buildings, including houses and workshops, and uncover the mysteries of this ancient neighbourhood.

 Highlights of the Acropolis Museum collection